ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

     - Sara: Fridays 4-5 PM https://ucsd.zoom.us/my/sarasafa

 ### Open Lab and Help Hours
 **Group help hours** are a great place for any kind of question about the course, from help with your assignment to clarifications about material in lecture to questions beyond what we cover in the course.
+It is good for group discussions where you can hear and interact with other students.
+Attendance is not required.
 The schedule for group help hours are in this calendar:

 [GOOGLE CALENDAR]

-1-on-1 open lab hours is where TAs and tutors are available to answer your questions about any course content, though often this is a good place to go for programming help.
+**1-on-1 open lab hours** is where TAs and tutors are available to answer your questions about any course content, though often this is a good place to go for programming help.
 At the times below, the course staff will be available to answer your questions, and it’s a great place to get debugging help, since you’ll be able to 1-on-1 screen share with a TA/tutor.

 The open lab hours are held on [Autograder](https://autograder.ucsd.edu/).
 You may find this [article](https://docs.google.com/document/d/1Ck_M0b9nrIjoCVxX0Fa5GCNnbCSCdJ_jBGLnJSaiQRE/)